Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 ComponentPurpose

-PipelineThe complete workflow from code push to deployment
+PipelineFull workflow from push to deployment

-JobsIndividual tasks within a pipeline (build, test, deploy)
+JobsIndividual tasks (build, test, deploy)

-StagesGroups of jobs that run in sequence (build → test → deploy)
+StagesSequential job groups (build → test → deploy)

-RunnersServers that execute your jobs
+RunnersServers that execute jobs

-ArtifactsFiles generated by jobs (built site, test reports)
+ArtifactsJob outputs (built site, test reports)

-Pipeline EditorWeb IDE for editing .gitlab-ci.yml
+Pipeline EditorWeb IDE for .gitlab-ci.yml

-Pipeline SchedulesCron-like scheduling for periodic builds
+Pipeline SchedulesCron-like periodic builds

 Why Use GitLab CI/CD for Your Astro Blog?